 A trio of DevOps’ brightest influencers presents four years of groundbreaking research, linking software delivery effectiveness to business value.

-This book gives you access to both the findings of these statistical methods (including several State of DevOps reports) and how to conduct them yourself so you can apply them in your organization.
+This book provides access to the findings of these statistical methods (including several State of DevOps reports) and instructions on conducting them yourself so you can apply them in your organization.

 DevOps Books About Cloud System Administration